-This article contains affiliate Links (info on the Disclosure page).
-If you purchase using my link, I get a commission at no extra cost to you.
+If you purchase through them, I get a commission at no extra cost to you (Disclosure).

-Why visit Seljalandsfoss Iceland?
+Why visit Seljalandsfoss waterfall in Iceland?

-From the front it does not look more special than another waterfall. but it was made famous by the fact that you can walk behind.
 And then it is a pleasure for all the senses: you can admire the plains through the falls, feel the mist on your skin and listen to the roar of the rushing water.

 You don't want to miss this iconic Icelandic waterfall because of...
 Well, let me show you in picture - For that view:

-- It is very easy to stop there from Road 1 (so often included on day trips from Reykjavik to Jokulsarlon for example)
+- It is very easy to stop there from Road 1

 - It is the only one in Iceland where you can walk behind

-What does Seljalandsfoss mean?
+What does Seljalandsfoss mean

 Foss in Icelandic means waterfall.
 You will see it at the end of many names.

-It sure is not as poetic as Godafoss, the waterfall of the gods 🙂
+It sure is not as poetic as Godafoss, the waterfall of the gods.

-How to get the waterfall of Seljalandsfoss
+How to get to Seljalandsfoss - self drive

 - Between Selfoss and Vik.
 Turn on road 249 (Þórsmerkurvegur) at the beginning of which you will find Seljalandsfoss’ parking on the right.